-Boudanath Stupa lies 11km north to the Kathmandu valley and is one of the largest Stupas in the world built near 5th century A.D with 36m of height.
-Boudanath Stupa was firstly found by the Nepalese Licchavi King “Sivadeva” a person from an indigenous group of people from eastern Himalayas; Yolmo Shakya Zangpo reincarnated Boudanath whereas some of the historical chronicles date it to the reign of king Manadeva.
-Boudanath is also called as entomb which means the remains of Kasshapa Buddha.
+Boudhanath Stupa lies 11km north to the Kathmandu valley and is one of the largest Stupas in the world built near 5th century A.D with 36m of height.
+Boudhanath Stupa was firstly found by the Nepalese Licchavi King “Sivadeva” a person from an indigenous group of people from the eastern Himalayas; Yolmo Shakya Zangpo reincarnated Boudanath whereas some of the historical chronicles date it to the reign of King Manadeva.
+Boudhanath is also called as entombing which means the remains of Kassapa Buddha.
 This three level “Mandala” style structure offers you beautiful moments where you can explore many Buddhists monks during different Buddhists festive.

 - Swayambhunath Stupa

-One of the beautiful ancient monuments in Nepal listed in world heritage sites under UNESCO is believed to be 2500 years old founded by the great grandfather of King “Manadeva”.
+One of the beautiful ancient monuments in Nepal listed in world heritage sites under UNESCO is believed to be 2500 years old founded by the great-grandfather of King “Manadeva”.
 It is situated at the hilltop of Kathmandu valley.
-Those stupas, shrines and temples inside the Shyambhu layout takes you back to the Licchavi period of Nepal.
+Those stupas, shrines, and temples inside the Shyambhu layout take you back to the Licchavi period of Nepal.
 The temple is also known as the “Monkey Temple” as you can see the holy monkeys living there in the northwest parts of the temple.

-Lumbini, the birth place of Lord Buddha is one of the famous Buddhists pilgrimage sites listed under world heritages UNESCO site.
+Lumbini, the birthplace of Lord Buddha is one of the famous Buddhists pilgrimage sites listed under world heritage UNESCO site.
 Different monasteries, temples, museums offer you a chance to explore the remains of Lord Buddha’s time.
 “Ashoka” pillar made by an emperor of India named “Ashoka”, Mayadevi Temple where the mother of Lord Buddha gave birth to him; Puskar Pond etc. are the major monuments of Lumbini.

-The first National Park in Nepal, established in 1973 is situated in inner lowlands of Nawalparasi, Chitwan, Parsa and Makwanpur districts of Nepal.
-Park with rich wild ecosystem contains many species of endangered species like: Langur, Crocodile, Phython, Deer, Rehsus Monkey, Leopards etc. along with different species of birds like: black –chinned Yuhinia, pair of Gould’s Sunbird, Slaty breasted rail, Grey-Crowned Prinia etc. Among this all Bengal tiger and one horned Rhinoceros are the great sources of attractions.
+The first National Park in Nepal, established in 1973 is situated in inner lowlands of Nawalparasi, Chitwan, Parsa, and Makwanpur districts of Nepal.
+Park with rich wild ecosystem contains many species of endangered species like Langur, Crocodile, Python, Deer, Rhesus Monkey, Leopards etc. along with different species of birds like black-chinned Yuhina, the pair of Gould’s Sunbird, Slaty-breasted rail, Grey-Crowned Prinia etc. Among this, all Bengal tiger and one-horned Rhinoceros are the great sources of attractions.
 Here you can closely observe the well preserved “Tharu” cultures and traditions which are also known as original tribes of this region.

 - Sagarmatha National Park

-Sagarmatha National Park situating in eastern Himalayas, covers 1148sq.km area in Solukhumbu district of Nepal.
-The national Park established in 1976 AD was first national park listed under world heritage sites.
-It contains various floras and faunas like: blue pines, firs, bamboo, and rhododendron etc. providing shelter to different wild species like: Red panda, Himalayan black beer, snow leopard, wild yak etc. and birds like: Himalayan Monal, Blood Pleasant, Red Billed Chough, Yellow Billed Chough etc.
+Sagarmatha National Park situating in the eastern Himalayas covers 1148sq.km area in Solukhumbu district of Nepal.
+The National Park established in 1976 AD was first national park listed under world heritage sites.
+It contains various floras and faunas like blue pines, firs, bamboo, and rhododendron etc. providing shelter to different wild species like Red panda, Himalayan black beer, snow leopard, wild yak etc. and birds like Himalayan Monal, Blood Pleasant, Red Billed Chough, Yellow Billed Chough etc.